Feeds:

 Original-source biographies of His physical life on earth show us that Jesus offers answers to the questions that continually stymie science and this age of information.

 God is the creator and master of time, space and the universe.
 Who else can we look to?
 Justin Bieber?
-Alfred Einstein?
+Albert Einstein?
 Steven Hawking?
 Even the most brilliant thinkers can’t offer up anything more credible.

 The purpose of life is to abide–that is, to to remain stable or fixed in a state–in God.
 Welcome Him into your heart and life.
 Recognize that, as Jesus makes clear, God sees you.
 He knows you.
 And He loves you.
 As this life makes very clear, God’s love doesn’t mean you’ll be free from challenges, pain and tragedy.
 It DOES mean that you’ll never go through it alone.
 And that can make all the difference.